Monip1/monip1.github.io/docs/grade_calc.md

 Here's a breakdown of how the final grade is calculated based on the different components.

 ## Base Grade Calculation

+{: .important}
+If your final grade is greater than your midterm grade, your final grade will replace your midterm grade, i.e. `if final grade > midterm grade, then total exam points = final exam points + final exam points`

 The base grade is determined by your performance on homework and exams.
 How does this work?
 Each homework assignment is worth 3 points, each point corresponding to Exemplary Pass (3 points), Satisfactory Pass (2 points), or Needs Improvement (1 point)